-While these are the goals of many automakers, we’re still plenty of a way off from reaching them.
+While these are the goals of many automakers, we’re still far from reaching them.
 How do these self-driving cars work, and how close are we?

 Self-Parking with Little Input

 Parallel parking isn’t anyone’s idea of a good time.
 It’s the most feared part of most folks driving exams.
-The good news is, one of the primary functions of self-driving vehicles is to make parking easier.
+The good news is one of the primary functions of self-driving vehicles is to make parking easier.
 Side cameras and radar in vehicles such as the Ford Escape and Ford Focus can scan and identify potential parking spaces, then maneuver into them using only throttle inputs from the driver.
-Meanwhile, they take this a step further by automating the steering and gas and brakes in the 7-series and electric i3 models over at BMW.
+Meanwhile, they take this a step further by automating the steering, gas, and brakes in the 7-series and electric i3 models over at BMW.

 Stay in Your Lane

 Lane-departure warning is a fairly standard piece of equipment these days, found on everything from budget, entry-level vehicles to high-end luxury models.
 This technology senses lane markings and alerts the driver through audible or tactile feedback.
-In the majority of models offered now, this is paired with lane correction.
-Also sometimes referred to as Active Lane Control, Lane Assist, or a variety of another brand-specific names, this feature identifies drifting versus intended maneuvering and then corrects the vehicle’s direction to stay in a chosen lane.
+In most models offered now, this is paired with lane correction.
+Also sometimes referred to as Active Lane Control, Lane Assist, or a variety of other brand-specific name, this feature identifies drifting versus intended maneuvering and then corrects the vehicle’s direction to stay in a chosen lane.

 Keep Your Distance

 One of the most advanced self-driving functions on the road today is adaptive cruise control with automatic braking systems.
-This helps maintain distance between vehicles, applying brake and throttle as needed to prevent or greatly reduce incidents.
+This helps maintain distance between vehicles, applying brakes and throttle as needed to prevent or greatly reduce incidents.
 It does so through radar and sensors that maintain distance and speed while sensing the target’s behavior changes.
-Using the flow of traffic as the primary input, instead of just the Maserati’s new Levante SUV, features their version of this system, which is also expected to find its way into the next generation of Ghibli Quattroporte sedans.
-Lincoln has a similar system in the MKC and MKX, along with self-parking, as mentioned above.
+Using the flow of traffic as the primary input, instead of just Maserati’s new Levante SUV, features their version of this system, which is also expected to find its way into the next generation of Ghibli Quattroporte sedans.
+As mentioned above, Lincoln has a similar system in the MKC and MKX, along with self-parking.

-It’s not just luxury vehicles that offer this either.
+It’s not just luxury vehicles that offer this, either.
 Everything from the budget-level Fiat 500X to the Nissan Maxima and Murano and even the Volkswagen Golf offers some distance maintenance method.
-Mazda, where they aim to use self-driving technology to complement the driving experience instead of a replacement, utilizes adaptive cruise control with the Smart City Brake Support system.
+Mazda, which aims to use self-driving technology to complement the driving experience instead of a replacement, utilizes adaptive cruise control with the Smart City Brake Support system.
 Smart Brake systems provide automatic stopping up to certain speeds.
 By detecting sudden speed changes, these systems hit the brakes even faster than most humans can respond, reducing the potential for accidents.